 Hello Oscar lovers!

-Its Wednesday (Happy Leap Day!), and by now all the hoopla surrounding Sundays Academy Awards is fading — except here at the RGS office.
+It’s Wednesday (Happy Leap Day!), and by now all the hoopla surrounding Sundays Academy Awards is fading — except here at the Readers.com office.

-But the lady of the night, Miss Meryl Streep, steals the show for us for a number of reasons.
+The lady of the night, Ms. Meryl Streep, steals the show for us for a number of reasons.
 First because of her much-deserved Oscar win for Actress in a Leading Role — for her dynamic portrayal of Margaret Thatcher in The Iron Lady.
 She is an exquisite actress, a classic chameleon of our time, and it seems like every movie role she takes on becomes a masterpiece.

 Reason number two why Meryl wows us beyond belief?
 That stunning gold glittering gown!
 She dazzles from head to toe in the Alber Elbaz at Lanvin dress, which cinches at her waist, hugs her in all the right places, and radiates her beauty from the inside out.

-But our favorite Meryl moment is when she saunters onstage to present an award and pulls out what is that we see!? a pair of lovely readers for the teleprompter!
-The dainty, thick-rimmed readers (we have a similar pair to Meryl’s reading glasses) look stellar with her golden hair and those gorgeous drop earrings.
+But our favorite Meryl moment is when she saunters onstage to present an award and pulls out what is that we see!?
+A pair of lovely readers for the teleprompter!
+The dainty, thick-rimmed readers (we have a similar pair to her reading glasses) look stellar with her golden hair and those gorgeous drop earrings.

 In honor of her super-savvy onstage glasses fashion, and the bevy of glittering dresses trending on the red carpet this year, were bringing you a Wednesday DIY craft thats so easy, you only need two supplies.
 Inspired by Pinterest, we want to show you how to add glittery goodness to you own pair of readers!
 Heres how you can channel Miss Meryl and add a little sparkle to an old pair of frames.
 Whats old is new again, especially if they make you feel like royalty 🙂